allan-villan/post-sales-report/README.md

 # post-sales-report
-This Python script utilizes PySpark to analyze accident report data.
+This Python script uses PySpark to analyze accident report data.

-### Considerations:
+## Considerations:

 I chose to take advantage of Google's free cloud-based service Colab to get familiar with PySpark in a Jupyter Notebook environment.